Zandercraft/ZCSCommonLibrary/index.md

 ### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.
+Having trouble with using ZCSCommonLibrary?
+Check out our [documentation](https://github.com/Zandercraft/ZCSCommonLibrary/wiki) or [make a bug report on Github](https://github.com/Zandercraft/ZCSCommonLibrary/issues/new/choose) and we’ll help you sort it out.